Wedaad/RichWebAT/Lab5/lecture-review/answer-3.md

 Promises in JavaScript is another way of providing asynchronous operations.
 Promises are able to handle more that one asychronous functions with better error handling with the use of `.then() and .catch() methods`.

 ## Disadvantage:
 The main problem with promises is that they can't be used with older browsers.
-Promises are also slower that callback functions because of the way they work.
+Promises are also slower that callback functions because of the way they work - as they are unable to handle data sources that provide more than one value.

 ### Streams
 #### Advantage:
+One of the advantages of streams is that streams don't have to wait for the entire data to be transmitted.
+The data being transmitted is recieved in small chunks and each chunk is then individually processed

 #### Disadvantage